 - (2015) Reactivity and microstructure of calcined marl as supplementary cementitious material.
 RILEM Bookseries. vol. 10.

 Del av bok/rapport

-- (2018) On the Influence of Surface and Crack Orientation and Exposure on Ingress in Cracks and Self-healing.
+- (2018) On the Influence of Surface and Crack Orientation and Exposure on Ingress in Cracks.
 Proceedings of the 72nd RILEM Week 2018 & SLD4, The 4th International conference on service life design for infrastructures, CONMOD2018 International symposium on concrete modelling.

 - (2017) µ-XRF – CHARACTERISATION OF CHLORIDE INGRESS AND SELF-HEALING IN CRACKED CONCRETE.
 NORDIC CONCRETE RESEARCH.
 Proceedings of the XXIII Nordic Concrete Research Symposium.

 - (2015) Effect of Lignosulfonate Plasticizers on the Hydration of C3A.
 Proceedings of the 14th International Congress on the Chemistry of Cement, Beijing China, 13-16 October 2015.